 Before we learn about the Locomotive Boiler at first we should learn what is it means by this name.
 The locomotive is a self-propelled vehicle and it can be powered by Diesel, Electricity or Steam.
 But this type of Locomotive Steam engine was famous in the railway sector.
-You may see several Locomotives in historical Hollywood Movie where engine operator throwing solid coal inside the boiler furnace.
+You may see several Locomotives in historical Hollywood Movies where engine operators throwing solid coal inside the boiler furnace.
 And boiler is a part of Locomotive where steam is generated to power the Locomotive engine.

 A locomotive boiler is a Fire Tube Boiler.
 It is a horizontal drum axis, multi-tubular boiler.
-Because this boiler has 116 general fire tube and 38 super-heated fire tube.
+Because this boiler has 116 general fire tubes and 38 super-heated fire tubes.
 Locomotive Boiler is an internally fired boiler.
 That’s means boiler furnace located inside the main boiler shell or barrel.
 This boiler uses solid fuel like coal.
 It is also a forced circulation, mobile or portable type, and medium pressure fire tube boiler.
 The most common use of this boiler is in railway locomotive engines and in the marine sector because of its mobility.
 This boiler has a high steam generation rate.

 Construction of Locomotive Boiler:

 A Locomotive Boiler has several components.
-First of all, it’s shell or barrel.
+First of all, it’s a shell or barrel.
 Generally, boiler shell diameter is about 8.5m and length is about near 4m.
 A Steam Dome presents at the top section of the boiler.
 It contains the regulator for regulating the steam produced through the steam pipe when the boiler is operational.